How can you remove a “B” restriction from your Texas driver’s license?

 Yes.
 DPS authorizes Third-Party Skills Testing (TPST) providers to administer the Class C road test.
 If you pass with a TPST provider, your result is uploaded to DPS, and you can upgrade your license—often online via TxT—so the B restriction is removed from your record and your new card is issued without it.

-See also How Do You Become an Appraiser in Texas?
+See also How Do You Get a Copy of Your Criminal Record in Texas?

 Many TPST schools note that their portal submission streamlines the process, sometimes letting you skip a follow-up office visit entirely.
 You still must meet the same prerequisites (valid restricted license, ITD certificate, proper IDs), and you’ll pay the standard DPS issuance fee when you upgrade.
 The school may also charge its own testing fee.